remix-run/react-router/packages/react-router-config/README.md

     const { routes } = this.props

     if (navigated) {
-      // save the props so we can render the old screen this.setState({
+      // save the location so we can render the old screen this.setState({
-        previousProps: this.props
+        previousLocation: this.props.location
       })

       // load data while the old screen remains loadNextData(routes, nextProps.location).then((data) => {
         putTheDataSomewhereRoutesCanFindIt(data)
-        // clear previousProps so the next screen renders this.setState({
+        // clear previousLocation so the next screen renders this.setState({
-          previousProps: null
+          previousLocation: null
         })
       })
     }
   }

   render() {
-    const { children } = this.state.previousProps || this.props
+    const { children, location } = this.props
+    const { previousLocation } = this.state

+    // use a controlled <Route> to trick all descendants into
+    // rendering the old location
-    return children
+    return (
+      <Route
+        location={previousLocation || location}
+        render={() => children}
+      />
+    )
   }
 }